 I am currently sharing the Chair with Garry Purnell and we are both Vice Chair.

 Hi.
 My name is Jo Procter and I have been the Secretary of WOW since 2007 when I came to live on the Widewater with my family.
 We fell in love with this beautiful place and we don’t want to live anywhere else!

 I developed a particular interest and passion for swans and some may know me as the Swan Lady!
 I work as a volunteer at the Swan Sanctuary, a wonderful hospital and sanctuary for sick and injured swans in Shepperton and I rescue swans locally.
 I can be contacted for the rescue of sick or injured Swans and other birds.
 07754 847239

 I am an active member of WOW and have been involved in various projects.
 We are lucky to have this lovely Nature Reserve on our doorstep and it is a pleasure and privilege to be part of a friendly, community group who love and care for it.

 Hello my name is Gill Purnell, I have lived with my husband, Garry and our little dog Tilly on the Widewater Lagoon since 2005.
 I am still amazed at the beauty of the Widewater with the changes in light, sea colours and lagoon colours.
 The birds, wildlife and plant life provide me with a constant source of wonder and joy.
-I am very happy to be a member of the World of Widewater Committee and act as the Membership Secretary, we have a great time working together and are a very friendly bunch.
+I am very happy to be a member of the World of Widewater Committee and a member on the Visitor Centre Working Group, we have a great time working together and are a very friendly bunch.
 We always welcome new committee members so if you fancy coming on board we would love to welcome you.

 World of Widewater Committee member, Marion Wood, has been living on Widewater Lagoon since 2004, after downsizing from a house on Shoreham Beach foreshore where she and her late husband David had lived for 15 years, enjoying visits from their 5 children and 7 grandchildren.